"False"

 Formative Assessment

-Research group A main purpose of the group's research is to contribute with research findings that can be used to improve classroom practice and student performance.
+Research group A main goal of the group's research is to contribute research results that can be used to develop teaching and learning.
+The group focuses on formative assessment, a classroom practice that has been shown in meta-analyses and other types of systematic literature reviews to be able to significantly improve student learning.

 Head of research